leynos/crate-tools/docs/lading-design.md

 - Crates excluded via `bump.exclude` still have their dependency requirements refreshed when they point at bumped members.
 This keeps the workspace graph consistent without forcing the excluded crate to change its own version.
-- The command reports a concise summary
+- The command reports a concise summary that enumerates every manifest path on its own line.
+The live mode prefix is `Updated version…`, while dry runs use `Dry run; would update…`.
+When no manifest requires changes the CLI reports a dedicated "No manifest changes required" message instead of rewriting files.
-  (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the filesystem.
-When no manifest requires changes, it reports a dedicated "No manifest changes required" message instead of rewriting files.
+- A `--dry-run` flag bypasses file writes entirely while still computing the manifest diff.
+This allows automation to preview the impact of a bump without touching the workspace.
 - Version arguments are validated at the CLI layer before the workspace model loads.
 Invalid formats raise a user-facing error without touching the filesystem, while values may include optional pre-release and build metadata.